ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 ##### Survey

-* Servey is also another way to improve the software considering the feedback from the stakeholders.
+* Survey is also another way to improve the software considering the feedback from the stakeholders.
 Survey can be
   * **Open-ended survey:** Survey held on overall application
   * **Close ended survey:** Survey held on a specific area of the application

-Below are the followup phases of an interview/survey
+Below are the follow-up phases of an interview/survey
 * After an interview, the interviewer collates the scribing done during the interview and shares with the interviewee.
 * For open ended surveys, themes that run across the responses are identified
 * Statistical summary is provided for close ended surveys